Kaustubh-Atey/Datasets/README.md

 # Datasets
-Datasets that I have used in my projects.
+Some datasets that I have used in my projects.